5 steps for making your mental health a priority in 2020 (and beyond)

 Give your mind a workout

-Tools like the Wheel of Wellbeing can help you to map out the different aspects of life that impact on your health, and what you can do in each area to look after your health and happiness.
+Tools like the Your Mental Wellbeing building blocks can help you to map out the different aspects of life that impact on your health, and what you can do in each area to look after your health and happiness.

 You can find more resources about looking after your mental health on the Head to Health website.
 This Australian Government website focuses on four broad aspects of life that can impact your mental wellbeing: physical health, connectedness, purposeful activity, and feeling safe, stable and secure.